 Average Weather in August in Moscow Idaho, United States

-In Moscow, the month of August is characterized by falling daily high temperatures, with daily highs decreasing by 6°F, from 86°F to 80°F over the course of the month, and rarely exceeding 95°F or dropping below 68°F. The highest daily average high temperature is 86°F on August 4.
+Daily high temperatures decrease by 6°F, from 86°F to 80°F, rarely falling below 68°F or exceeding 95°F. The highest daily average high temperature is 86°F on August 4.

 Daily low temperatures decrease by 3°F, from 52°F to 49°F, rarely falling below 41°F or exceeding 60°F. The highest daily average low temperature is 52°F on August 6.

 For reference, on August 4, the hottest day of the year, temperatures in Moscow typically range from 52°F to 86°F, while on December 23, the coldest day of the year, they range from 25°F to 35°F.

 Average High and Low Temperature in August

 The figure below shows you a compact characterization of the hourly average temperatures for the quarter of the year centered on August.
 The horizontal axis is the day, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in August